sfc-gh-akelkar/peds_hosp_ai_demo/Demo_Script_15min_Pediatric_Hospital.md

    - Data-driven staff scheduling and workflow optimization

 3. **Research Innovation**:
-   - Secure collaboration with Northwestern and other partners
+   - Secure collaboration with university and other academic partners
    - Accelerated research insights from large datasets
    - Population health initiatives benefiting the community